-- (1) Resolutions of the Board of Directors - Except in cases otherwise stipulated by law, resolutions of the Board of Directors are made by a majority of the directors attending the meeting, where a majority of directors are in attendance. - (2) Operation of the Board of Directors - The agenda, length of deliberation and frequency of meetings of the Board of Directors are defined to allow for required, adequate discussion of important decisions regarding business execution and oversight of the performance of duties. - An effort is made to send out and explain proposals to the Board of Directors, giving adequate consideration to the time required for preparation by attendees to enable meaningful views, comments and questions to be presented in meetings of the Board of Directors. - · The annual schedule of the Board of Directors and anticipated agenda items are determined in advance.
+- (1) Resolutions of the Board of Directors - Except in cases otherwise stipulated by law, resolutions of the Board of Directors are made by a majority of the directors attending the meeting, where a majority of Directors are in attendance. - (2) Operation of the Board of Directors - To allow for required, adequate discussion of important decisions regarding business execution and oversight of the performance of duties, the Board of Directors defines the agenda, length of deliberation and frequency of meetings of the Board of Directors. - To enable meaningful views, comments and questions to be presented in its meetings, the Board of Directors makes efforts to send out and explain proposals to the Board of Directors, giving adequate consideration to the time required for preparation by attendees. - · The Board of Directors determines its annual schedule and anticipated agenda items in advance.